lightxue/SwissCalc/README.md

 open commands: `:Scalc`, `:ScalcVSplit`, `:ScalcTab`).
 SwissCalc closed when all SwissCalc buffer closed.SwissCalc has been tailored to act as a Read Eval Print Loop (REPL).
-That is, any command read at the prompt will be evaluated and the result printed back to you interactively.
+That is, any command read at the prompt will be evaluated after you press `<CR>` and the result printed back to you interactively.

 # Data types